D4GEN-Genopole/DL-CancerLncRNA/README.md

 ```shell
 make deploy_api
 ```
-And then you can enter the gene id, which is then going to return the top 3 cancers that our model predict.
+And then you can enter the gene id Ensembl version (e.g. ENSG00000266835), which is then going to return the top 3 cancers that our model predict.
 It will then generate barcharts for either the cancer or the functions associated.

 <p align="center">